siliconlabs-southemea/OpenThreadDocumentation/Applications/OpenThread_Border_Router_WakeUp/magic_packet_sender.md

 # Testing the wake-up functionality

-If you are using a BRD4166A, follow this sequence to validate the behavior:
+Follow this sequence (tested on BRD4166A) to validate the behavior:

 1. Start the OTBR and create a Thread network.
-To do so, follow [this guide]({{ site.github.url }}/OpenThread/Applications/OpenThread_Border_Router/create_network.md)
+To do so, follow [this guide](https://siliconlabs-southemea.github.io/OpenThread/Applications/OpenThread_Border_Router/create_network.html)
 2. Retrieve PanId of the created Thread network.

     ```bash